briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Other Malware Types
 - Keylogging
-- <u>Logic bomb</u>: malicious code of software program intentionally inserted into a system to execute a harmful action when certain conditions are met (i.e. Is a user doesn't type anything for X minutes, delete all files on the system)
+- <u>Logic bomb</u>: malicious code of software program intentionally inserted into a system to execute a harmful action when certain conditions are met (i.e. If a user doesn't type anything for X minutes, delete all files on the system)
     - Its difficult to fix a logic bomb but to prevent one you can:
         - Have a set of processes and procedures
         - Have electronic monitoring